flutter/website/src/development/ui/advanced/typography.md

 description: Learn about Flutter's support for typography.
 ---

-If you aren't familiar with [_typography_][], it essentially means how text is styled.
-Typography specifies how heavy the font is, the slant of the font, the spacing between the letters, and other visual aspects of the text.
+[_Typography_][] covers the style and appearance of type or fonts; it specifies how heavy the font is, the slant of the font, the spacing between the letters, and other visual aspects of the text.

 All fonts are _not_ created the same.
 Fonts are a huge